nullhardware/nullhardware-website/_reference/hacking-101/picoctf-2022-greatest-hits.md

 This time around we broke out of the Binary Exploitation category.
 We eventually solved *everything* (and broke into the global top 10 during the competition).
 This page is a *greatest-hits* compilation of the more difficult/interesting challenges and our approach to solving them.

-**NOTE: stay tuned as this page is actively being updated with more challenges.**

 ## Getting Started

 Note: For most challenges all you need as a linux machine (a Kali VM or WSL2 is fine) with python3.